ARM-software/Arm-2D/README.md

 ## 6 Feedback

 As mentioned at the beginning, the purpose of this project is to explore and demonstrate the possibilities of delivering smart-phone modern graphic user interface using low-cost and resource constraint micro-controllers.
 We expect that this arm-2d library could inspire more similar initiatives and engineering practices.
 Hence, your feedback and thoughts are precious to us.
-On the other hand, although this is a research project, with your help and support, it can be promoted as a formal product similar to other open-source projects delivered by Arm.

-If you want to spend some time to try the library and leave some thoughts, please feel free to raise issues and kindly provide us with some critical information such as:
+If you want to spend some time and try the library, please feel free to leave your thoughts.
+It would be nice to have following information:

-- The target application and industry segment which you want to introduce a GUI using Cortex-M processors
+- The target application and/or industry segment which you want to introduce a GUI using Cortex-M processors
-- The constraint of your platform, such as the size of the RAM, ROM, system frequency, the average power consumption etc.
+- The resources of your platform, such as the size of the RAM, ROM, system frequency, the average power consumption etc.
 - The LCD resolution and target frame-rate (FPS)
-- Algorithms that you like and don't like
-- Algorithms that are missing in the library and why you recommend them.
+- Algorithms that you find most useful but missing
-- What kind of device do you use?
+- About the device
   - Does it contain HW accelerators for 2D image processing?
-  - What kind of features/functionalities does the accelerator provide?
+  - What is the feature set of this 2D accelerator?
-  - Does the HW accelerator contain features that arm-2d currently doesn't support?
+  - Does it contain features that are currently missing in this library?
 - Any other thoughts or suggestions.